Initial Semantics for Reduction Rules

 \subsection{Definitions}

-We review the definition of relative monad as given by \textcite{DBLP:conf/fossacs/AltenkirchCU10} and define suitable morphisms for them.
-As an example we consider the lambda calculus with beta reduction as a relative monad from sets to preorders, on the functor $\Delta : \Set\to\PO$ (cf.\ \autoref{def:delta}).
-Afterwards we define \emph{modules over relative monads} and carry over the constructions on modules over regular monads of \textcite{DBLP:conf/wollic/HirschowitzM07} to modules over relative monads.
+We review the definition of relative monad as given in \cite{DBLP:journals/corr/AltenkirchCU14} and define suitable morphisms for them.
+As an example we consider the lambda calculus with $\beta$-reduction as a relative monad from sets to preorders, on the functor $\Delta : \Set\to\PO$ (cf.\ Definition\ \ref{def:delta}).
+Afterwards we define \emph{modules over relative monads} and carry over the constructions on modules over regular monads of \cite{DBLP:conf/wollic/HirschowitzM07} to modules over relative monads.

 The definition of relative monads is analogous to that of monads \emph{in Kleisli form}, except that the underlying map of objects is between \emph{different} categories.
-Thus, for the operations to remain well--typed, one needs an additional ``mediating'' functor, in the following usually called $F$, which is inserted wherever necessary:
+Thus, for the operations to remain well--typed, one needs an additional \enquote{mediating} functor, in the following usually called $F$, which is inserted wherever necessary: